 What is Sterilization?

-Sterilization is a physical or a chemical process mainly used to completely destroy all forms of living microorganisms from a substance, or surface or from a medium.
+Sterilization is a physical process mainly used to completely destroy all forms of microorganisms present on a surface or a medium.
 This process is carried out mainly to preserve the substance for a long time without decay.
 It is usually done by physical agents such as heat, radiation, filtration, etc.

 What is Disinfection?

-Disinfection is the procedure or treatment used for cleaning something, especially with a chemical, in order to destroy, eliminate or inhibit the growth of bacteria and other pathogens causing infectious diseases in both humans and animals.
-Disinfections are the chemical solutions used to make substance infection-free.
+Disinfection is the chemical process used to eliminate or inhibit the growth of bacteria and other pathogens causing infectious diseases in both humans and animals.
+Disinfectants are the chemical solutions used to make substance infection-free.
 These include alcohol, iodine, chlorine, etc.

-Stay tuned with BYJU’S to know more in detail about the Disinfection, Sterilization, their differences and other interesting topics @ BYJU’S Biology
+Stay tuned with BYJU’S to know more in detail about the Disinfection, Sterilization, the difference between disinfection and sterilization and other interesting topics at BYJU’S Biology